Political Science Doctoral Degrees

 Students must complete all required political science course work with at least a B average (3.0).
 At least one year (two consecutive semesters) of study must be spend in full-time (at least nine hours per semester) academic work at the University of Utah.

 Students must form a supervisory committee of five faculty.
 The chair of the supervisory committee and at least one other member of the committee represent the student's major field of study within political science, at least one member of the committee represents the student's minor area of study, and at least one member of the supervisory committee must be from outside the department of political science.
+The supervisory committee approves the student's course of study and determines the extent of language and research method proficiency required.

 Students must pass comprehensive examinations in their major and minor fields of study after the completion of their course work.
 Students must complete a minimum of nine political science graduate courses (27 semester hours) at the University of Utah prior to taking the comprehensive examinations.
 A comprehensive examination consists of both written and oral examinations and students must pass the written examinations in both their major and minor fields before proceeding to the oral examinations conducted by the supervisory committee.
 Students are required to complete their comprehensive exams in one semester.